fastapi/sqlmodel/docs/tutorial/automatic-id-none-refresh.md

 If you didn't get all that, it's fine, you can always come back later to <abbr title="See what I did there? 😜">`refresh`</abbr> the concepts.

-I think this might be one of the main types of bugs that cause problems and makes you scratch your head.
+I think this might be one of the main types of bugs that cause problems and make you scratch your head.
 So, good job studying it! 💪